xnd-project/plures-ruby/CONTRIBUTING.md

 Therefore, when creating boolean typed arrays, the result will always be in terms of `true` and `false` in Ruby whereas in Python it can be `0` or `False` for falsey values and anything else for truth-y.

+## Slice ranges

+Ruby 2.6 introduces infinite ranges, however the rubies before that rely on `Float::INFINITY` to denote 'infinity' in a Range.
+To make XND work with infinite ranges, XND will treat `Float::INFINITY` as 'infinite' in a Range until Ruby 2.6 is released.

+Note that this behaviour is contrary to the behaviour of `Array`, where specfying `Float::INFINITY` in a Range throws an error.